ycnnn/lab_automation/RamanFit/README.md

 *Why is the peak fitting in this tool so fast?*

-We has applied multiple optimizing strategies, including:
+We have applied multiple optimizing strategies, including:

 - Better initial values: before running the whole-scale fit, we runa fast, initial fit on the average spectra from every pixel to provide a good initial parameter set.
 - Multiprocessing acceleration: we use the multi-processing fuctionality to speed up the process of loading of data into memory up to 3x faster.